 Kaldahl first trained as a potter in the 1970s.
-In 1988, he joined the Masters program at the Royal College of Art in London, where he graduated in 1990.
-He is a co-founder of the artist run exhibition platform, Copenhagen Ceramics (CC) launched in 2012.
-Kaldahl’s works are represented in several public and private collections including the Victoria and Albert Museum in London, The Danish Museum of Art & Design in Copenhagen, The National Museum of Art, Architecture and Design in Oslo and Musée des Arts Decoratifs, Paris.
+In 1990, he graduated from the master’s program at the Royal College of Art in London.
+He is a co-founder of the artist-run exhibition platform Copenhagen Ceramics (CC), launched in 2012.
+Kaldahl’s works are represented in several public and private collections including the Victoria and Albert Museum, The Danish Museum of Art & Design, The National Museum of Art, Architecture and Design in Oslo, and the Musée des Arts Decoratifs.

 Martin Bodilsen Kaldahl was Associate Professor from 2009 – 2020 at SuperFormLab at KADK, The Royal Danish Academy, School of Design.
 He is a co-initiator of the artist run exhibition platform, Copenhagen Ceramics (CC) in 2011.
 CC ran a gallery in Copenhagen from 2012 – 2014, showing 27 exhibitions.
 Since then CC continues to curate shows, e.g. the large international show of 23 artists Ceramic Momentum – Staging the Object at CLAY Museum of Ceramic Art, Denmark ( from May 10 through Nov 3 2019), and most recently Bend, Bubble and Shine – a show of nine Danish ceramic artists at Hostler Burrows Gallery in New York and Los Angeles.